 inconsistent with the supremacy of the civil Sovereign.
 To what does it lead the Clergy thereupon?
 It holds them up to public view in their relation to the State, as formed upon principles which make them useful to the State, subservient to its purposes, in resisting subjection to this renewed satanic dominion over the world.
-If counselling the State, this might be all well; if it were a speech in parliament, it might have its place; on temporal, grounds its arguments might be strong, why the State should uphold the interests of the Established Church.
+If counselling the State, this might be all well; if it were a speech in parliament, it might have its place; on temporal grounds its arguments might be strong, why the State should uphold the interests of the Established Church.
 With this I have nothing to do.
 It presents itself as specifically calling on the Clergy to recognise their own due position.
 It is on this ground I enter on the consideration of it.
 And what place does it give them?
-The result of the whole is this&#8212;they are harmonised with the State and subservient to its supremacy for the effectuation of its. moral government in order to the happiness of the subject people; and it is its adequacy to this, as being loyal, social, Protestant, etc., which is proposed as its claim on the Sovereign for his support, while it is (being thus embodied with the State) harmless, as not affecting any independent authority.
-In result, in order to its claim of support, it must be subservient to the interests of the civil Sovereign, its movements and conduct&#8217; must fee governed by the interests of the Sovereign to this extent; in a word, the Clergy in their office become &#8220;instituted orders of the State,&#8221; and the ecclesiastical supremacy is made to consist;, not only in the Sovereign&#8217;s duty, and therefore right, to choose what he deems a true religion for his people, and thereon be a judge of faith so far, but further, in having the ordering of the ministration under his control, and being the head of discipline.
+The result of the whole is this -- they are harmonised with the State and subservient to its supremacy for the effectuation of its moral government in order to the happiness of the subject people; and it is its adequacy to this, as being loyal, social, Protestant, etc., which is proposed as its claim on the Sovereign for his support, while it is (being thus embodied with the State) harmless, as not affecting any independent authority.
+In result, in order to its claim of support, it must be subservient to the interests of the civil Sovereign, its movements and conduct must be governed by the interests of the Sovereign to this extent; in a word, the Clergy in their office become "instituted orders of the State", and the ecclesiastical supremacy is made to consist, not only in the Sovereign's duty, and therefore right, to choose what he deems a true religion for his people, and thereon be a judge of faith so far, but further, in having the ordering of the ministration under his control, and being the head of discipline.
 In one sense the former part of this may be true, but, on the principles of the Charge, is a mere substitution of the civil Sovereign for the Pope, such as Henry VIII introduced, and which made the German Protestants refuse to ally themselves with him.
 And in truth he is an illustration of the words of the Charge; he threw off the supremacy of the Pope in the assertion of his own supremacy as Sovereign, and chose what he deemed to be a true religion for his people.

-I quote one passage: &#8220;The Sovereign cannot prescribe in favour of a system that maintains a spiritual supremacy independent of civil government,&#8221; pp. 29, 30.
-There *is* a spiritual supremacy independent of civil government, the spiritual supremacy of Christ, of which the Clergy are ministers
+I quote one passage: "The Sovereign cannot prescribe in favour of a system that maintains a spiritual supremacy independent of civil government", pages 29, 30.
+There is a spiritual supremacy independent of civil government, the spiritual supremacy of Christ, of which the Clergy are ministers

 {9}